Skip to content

 Location: nuvom/discovery/

-• Uses .nuvomignore to skip paths.
+• Uses .nuvomignore to skip irrelevant paths.

-Key files:
+Key modules:

 • walker.py — file traversal